matthias-p-nowak/go-backup/README.md

 # go-backup

+## Caveat

+Backup via tape decouples the data from the reader/writer unit - whcih should be easily replaceable.
+Furthermore, tapes can be stored in different locations.
+That demands an encryption in order to secure the data.
+By physically removing the tapes from the library/loader/writer, one is secured against unauthorized tampering.
+However, using tapes requires a backup regime like full/incremental.

+Backup via disks allows random access to data files.
+Disk space is expensive, hence deduplication is advised.
+The disks are physically connected to the drive, hence are receptive to local disasters.
+Among those disaster scenarios is the ransom virus.
+Hence, the backed up station shouldn't have write access to already written files.
+Moreover, all backup files should be mirrored to another location.

+# Overview

 **Go-backup** stores the backup on a disk as a medium.
 Content and overview are stored separately.
 The overview is a shell script that contains both the functions and function calls.